kscrudders/Audio2Text/README.md

 - [x] Integrate Nvidia Parakeet and Canary models
 - [x] Dynamic chunking and alignment-aware stitching
 - [x] CustomTkinter graphical interface
-- [ ] Fix hard crashing with the Parakeet model implementation (source of error unknown)
+- [x] Fix hard crashing with the Parakeet model implementation (source of error unknown)
+- [ ] Improve the stiching between audio chunks.
+Still quite a few repeating words.

 See the [open issues](https://github.com/kscrudders/Audio2Text/issues) for a full list of proposed features (and known issues).